HuyaneMatsu/hata/docs/topics/wip_plugins.md

 # Introduction

-As your bot grows you will probably want to split the code into multiple files to improve readability and extendability.
+As your bot grows you'll probably want to split code into multiple files to improve readability and extendability.

 Hata offers you a solution called plugin loading.

-As it comes from the name, plugins can be plugged in and out, allowing your application to be more modular.
+Plugins can be plugged in and out, allowing your application to be more modular.

-Any added, removed event handler or interaction is tracked while loading a plugin defining what changes should be reversed if required.
+The main aim of Hata's plugin loader is to preserve traditional code flow inside of plugins without introducing weird top level classes.

-The main aim of hata's plugin loader is to preserve traditional code flow inside of plugins without introducing weird top level classes.
+When designing this system it was an important factor to not limit its support for a single client instance.
-When designing it an important factor was to not limit it's support for a single client instance producing a pretty unique solution for the problem.
 The concept is based on presetting variables before the module is executing, but more about this later.

 # Getting started

 To get started we need a few plugins.
 These can be either files or directories.
-To use them first we will register, then load them.
+To use them first we will register and then load them.

 ```py
 from hata.ext.plugin_loader import register_plugin, load_plugin